 Metal dent repair is a much faster process than traditional techniques.
 Traditional methods of dent repair use heavy-duty equipment and require an extensive amount of training to perform the repairs.
 Paintless dent repair is perfect for those who are handy with tools and enjoy working on their vehicles.
 In fact, many professional auto body shops allow customers to work on their vehicles on the shop floor as long as they have basic mechanical skills.
 Most body shops prefer to work with customers who already have some basic mechanical skills so that the vehicle can be kept safe during the repairs.

 Paintless dent repair is much less costly than traditional dent repair.
 Although there are a number of different techniques that can be used to perform the repairs, they all result in the same result: a repaired dent or paint chip on your vehicle’s surface.
 The techniques do vary, however, depending on what type of damage has been caused.
 Some of the common types of damages that are fixed using modern equipment include:

 Many of these issues can be avoided by carefully choosing your materials and your vehicle when purchasing a new or used car.
 However, some problems cannot be avoided.
 For instance, a dent caused by an accident that did not go properly marked and repairable may become permanent.
-This means that you will have to pay to have it repaired or replace your vehicle.
+This means that you will have to call Paintless Dent Repair San Diego to repair or replace your vehicle.
 Fortunately, several quality auto body repair shops are trained to deal with all types of damage.
 They will also work with you to find out what is causing the damage so that they can properly repair your car.